Wetland: Hydrology

 The most important factor producing wetlands is hydrology, or flooding.
 The duration of flooding or prolonged soil saturation by groundwater determines whether the resulting wetland has aquatic, marsh or swamp vegetation.
 Other important factors include soil fertility, natural disturbance, competition, herbivory, burial, and salinity.
 When peat from dead plants accumulates, bogs and fens develop.

 Wetland hydrology is associated with the spatial and temporal dispersion, flow, and physio-chemical attributes of surface and ground waters.
 Sources of hydrological flows into wetlands are predominantly precipitation, surface water (saltwater or freshwater), and groundwater.
 Water flows out of wetlands by evapotranspiration, surface flows and tides, and subsurface water outflow.
 Hydrodynamics (the movement of water through and from a wetland) affects hydro-periods (temporal fluctuations in water levels) by controlling the water balance and water storage within a wetland.

 Landscape characteristics control wetland hydrology and water chemistry.
-The O2 and CO2 concentrations of water depend on temperature, atmospheric pressure and mixing with the air (from winds or water flows).
+The O2 and CO2 concentrations of water depend upon temperature, atmospheric pressure and mixing with the air (from winds or water flows).
 Water chemistry within wetlands is determined by the pH, salinity, nutrients, conductivity, soil composition, hardness, and the sources of water.
 Water chemistry varies across landscapes and climatic regions.
 Wetlands are generally minerotrophic (waters contain dissolved materials from soils) with the exception of ombrotrophic bogs that are fed only by water from precipitation.

-Because bogs receive most of their water from the atmosphere, their water usually has low mineral ionic composition.
+Because bogs receive most of their water from precipitation and humidity from the atmosphere, their water usually has low mineral ionic composition.
 In contrast, wetlands fed by groundwater or tides have a higher concentration of dissolved nutrients and minerals.

 Fen peatlands receive water both from precipitation and ground water in varying amounts so their water chemistry ranges from acidic with low levels of dissolved minerals to alkaline with high accumulation of calcium and magnesium.